Adelsheim

-Adelsheim ([ˈaːdl̩sˌhaɪm]; South Franconian: Alleze) is a small village in northern Baden-Württemberg, about 30 km north of Heilbronn.
+Adelsheim ([ˈaːdl̩sˌhaɪm]; South Franconian: Alleze) is a town in northern Baden-Württemberg, about 30 km north of Heilbronn.
 The state-recognized resort of Adelsheim in the Neckar-Odenwald-Kreis looks back on a 1,200-year heritage.

 Geography

 Adelsheim lies at the mouth of the river Kirnau which comes from the west, emptying into the river Seckach coming from the north.
 The combined stream was used in building the town fortifications.
 Farther downstream, the Seckach flows by Möckmühl into the Jagst, thence into the Neckar, and thence into the Rhine.

 The Adelsheim area is part of the greater geographical region known as the Bauland, a mountain range stretching from the Odenwald in the northwest to the Jagst valley in the south as well as to the Tauber valley in the east.
 Part of the municipality's area lies within the Neckartal-Odenwald Nature Park.

 Communities within the town

 Sennfeld (Baden)

 Sennfeld lies about 3 km southwest along the Seckach valley and has about 1,250 inhabitants.
 The place was first mentioned in a document in 1110.
 In 1615, Margaretha von Carben, who was Götz von Berlichingen's granddaughter, endowed the Evangelical parish church.
 The Sennfeld Schloss (stately home), formerly owned by kin of the Barons of Berlichingen, was built in 1713 in a countrified Baroque style.